odubno/instagram-analyzer/README.md

 *This is a guest post by ____, a Python developer...*

-In the first part you'll see the gradual progression of getting the data from Instagram, cleaning the data and visulizing the data using IPython Notebook:
+In the first part, before development, you'll see the gradual progression of getting the data from Instagram, cleaning the data and visulizing the data using Matplotlib:

 • [Using the Instagram Client ID to get the data and pull it into a pandas DataFram](https://github.com/odubno/instagram_scraper/blob/master/IPython_Notebook_Files/01_instagram_analyze_json_DataFrame.ipynb)